SJRobayo/SJRobayo/README.md

 ## Welcome to my profile! 👋
 _________________________________
  ### Who am I?
- My name is Samuel, and I'm a passionate software develeoper specialized in mobile applications abnd business management softwares
+ My name is Samuel, and I'm a passionate develeoper specialized in mobile applications abnd business management softwares.

+ In 2024 i completed a **cross-platform application developement degree** and I'm currently coursing a** Master's degree in AI & Big Data analysis**